newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/hvac-license.md

 name: Get an HVACR License
 webflowName: "HVAC Contractor: HVACR License"
 summaryDescriptionMd: >
-  You or any staff providing HVACR services must be licensed as an HVACR contractor.
+  You or any staff providing heating, ventilation, air conditioning and refrigeration (HVACR) services must be licensed as an HVACR contractor.
 industryId:
   - hvac-contractor
 callToActionText: Apply for My HVACR License